This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 - Teaching and learning materials in the form of videos, blogs, forums, etc.

-Ideally speaking, the company should always choose a mixture of different elements in order to address different types of learning in different ways.
+Ideally speaking, the company should always choose a mixture of different elements to address different types of learning in different ways.
 The focus of this article is the support given to developing digital skills by using a social intranet.
 To this end, examples are given below about how companies can use this tool to develop digital skills and the conditions that have to be in place for this.

 The DigComp reference framework describes what it means for citizens and ultimately EU companies to be “digitally competent.”
 The entire initiative here is about people.
 The reference framework does not focus on technologies or software, but attempts to support the confident, critical, and responsible use of digital technologies by citizens.